nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 An interface in C# is a construct that you define for classes to implement.
 Think of it as a contract for a class.
 If a class implements an interface, then it must define a method, property, or event for each one defined in the interface.

+> **Instructor Note:** Have students read chapter first.
+Then lightning exercises leading to Flower Shop.
+Then cover lesson.

 ## Why Are You Learning This?

 You will use interfaces to provide much more flexibility to your project to work with disparate types.
 It's one of the most powerful features of the C# language, and languages like it (e.g. Java).